szhou2024/CAP6415_F25_project-Saliency-Correlation/README.md

 **Source Image** → Input Tensor → FasterRCNN + FPN model → Extract FPN layers → EigenCAM on all 5 FPN layers → **Saliency Map**

+The source image dimensions are **480x640** and each FPN layer has **256 channels** of spatial dimensions, ranging from finest (4x downsampling to 120x160) to most coarse (64x downsampling to 8x10).
 The resulting saliency map is compared to ground truth human saliency maps on the same image, and the metrics stored in a dictionary.

 Some notable things:
 * Normally, with grad-cam library, you would pass a list of layers to hook onto and produce averaged CAMs across the layers.
 Unfortunately, FPNs are not easy to hook in PyTorch, so the workaround is the following:

    * Flatten all 5 FPN layers into 1 giant "layer"
-   * Resize all spatial dimensions to match (default using fasterrcnn_reshape_transform is pool layer dimensions)
+   * Resize all spatial dimensions of FPN layers to match (default using fasterrcnn_reshape_transform is pool layer dimensions)
    * Conduct PCA as EigenCAM would on all channels in this layer

 * The model itself (FasterRCNN + FPNs) is designed to create FPNs for the purpose of object detection.
 However, this should not matter much, as I am simply using the backbone and not propogating the model forward past FPNs